snapre/snapre/README.md

 ### I am Snapre
 - An ML & Open Source enthusiast.
-- A Information and Computing Science Undergraduate Student.
 - Currently working on some of cool projects based on Web Development and Machine Learning.